-Security-wise, IPVanish fares pretty well.
-It uses strong military-grade ciphers and has essential security features.
+IPVanish is a safe VPN that uses strong military-grade ciphers and has essential security features.
 You’ll be protected against DNS or IP leaks.
 Though, it does have some black spots in its past that make this provider’s privacy claims questionable.

 Like most consumer-grade VPN service providers, IPVanish uses 256-bit AES encryption.
 Originally known as Rijndael, this standard is considered one of the safest options to encrypt data.
 For this reason, it’s widely used in government and financial institutions.
 It’s simply too complex to be brute-forced by hackers.

 Their authentication mechanisms also support perfect forward secrecy, meaning that some portion of their encryption system is constantly changing.
-This means that the encryption keys they were using a year ago are slightly different from the encryption keys they’re using now.
+This means that the encryption keys they were using merely an hour ago are slightly different from the encryption keys they’re using now.
 So, in the case of a data breach, you can have more peace of mind that your data will remain safe.

 IPVanish has a wide variety of available tunneling protocols.
 You can choose from the following: